zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 data to the management device.

-The managing device needs to deliver schedules of the network topology to the network controller by the TVR Network Topology YANG module{{Section 5.3 of ?I-D.ietf-tvr- schedule-yang}}, so that the routing application in the controller can consider the impact of topology changes on routes when calculating routes.
+The managing device needs to deliver schedules of the network topology to the network controller by the TVR Network Topology YANG module{{Section 5.3 of ?I-D.ietf-tvr-schedule-yang}}, so that the routing application in the controller can consider the impact of topology changes on routes when calculating routes.

 The network controller needs to delivers the route calculation result to the network devices(The format of the routing